-While it's fairly typical for homeowners of older homes to complain about disfunctional living spaces, it was somewhat surprising in this case, as the house had been gut renovated not long before by the previous owner (who was also a developer).
-While many critical upgrades had been accomplished during this renovation, including new HVAC systems, roofing and siding (and our clients had insulated the walls and attic through Mass Save) the kitchen and the entry way remained unworkable.
+While such problems are common in older homes, it was somewhat surprising in this case, as the house had been gut renovated by the developer our clients bought the house from.
+While many critical upgrades had been accomplished during this renovation, including new HVAC systems, roofing and siding (and our clients had also insulated the walls and attic through Mass Save), the kitchen and front entry remained unworkable.

 Family, Form, Function

 These Cambridge clients loved the character of their early 20th century home, but they were frustrated by the dysfunctional kitchen and lack of front entry storage.
 The kitchen had very little work surface and modest storage; the appliances were located far from each other; and foot traffic passed right through the main "work triangle."
 The front entry had no closet or seating.Jump to Gallery